SirWilliam254/blog/_posts/2022-01-13-Feature-importance.markdown

 ![Image3]({{site.baseurl}}/assets/img/one.PNG)

-it would be safe to conclude that "number_inpatient" is a really important feature
+it would be safe to conclude that "num_procedures" and "number_inpatient" are quite important features.